Suhas-Koheda/RM/README.md

 - Backend server at http://localhost:8080
 - Frontend development server at http://localhost:3000

-**Note for Windows users**: The applications will run in separate windows.
-Close those windows to stop the application when done.
+**Note**: You can also run the application in Docker using the included Dockerfile.

 ## Development